Georgia Tech-Lorraine is the Georgia Institute of Technology's European Campus

 Georgia Tech-Lorraine was established in 1990 in Metz, France.
-The campus is located in the heart of Europe in eastern France by the borders of Belgium, Luxembourg, and Germany, less than 90 minutes from Paris by high-speed train.
+The campus is located in the heart of Europe in the Grand Est region by the borders of Belgium, Luxembourg, and Germany, less than 90 minutes from Paris by high-speed train.
 The highly innovative Lorraine campus offers programs that create synergies between academics, research, and innovation.

 Undergraduate students from Georgia Tech and other U.S. institutions come year-round to spend a semester or more on campus.
-And, it's not just for engineers; in addition to engineering students, the campus welcomes students in business, the sciences, French, International Affairs and more.
+And, it's not just for engineers -- the campus welcomes students in business, the sciences, French, International Affairs and more.

-Georgia Tech-Lorraine offers Master's and PhD programs in the areas of Computer Science, Electrical and Computer Engineering, and Mechanical Engineering.
+Georgia Tech-Lorraine offers Master's and PhD programs in the areas of Aerospace Engineering, Computer Science, Electrical and Computer Engineering, and Mechanical Engineering.
+We also offer dual-degree master's programs with our prestigious partner institutions across Europe and North Africa.
 Students graduate with a degree from highly-ranked Georgia Tech.

-Georgia Tech-Lorraine fosters the flow of new ideas, creates new opportunities, and nurtures the development of global leadership and innovative thinking in its students.
-Close to 8,000 undergraduate, masters and doctoral students have spent a semester or more on the Metz campus, enriching their education with a global perspective.
+Georgia Tech-Lorraine fosters the flow of ideas, creates new opportunities, and nurtures the development of leadership and innovative thinking in its students.
+Over 10,000 undergraduate, masters and doctoral students have spent a semester or more on the Metz campus, enriching their education with a global perspective.

 Georgia Tech-Lorraine is fully integrated into French and American structures: an affiliate of the Georgia Institute of Technology incorporated under French Law.